ahmobayen/blockchain/README.md

 - Update Tweet By User
 - Submit new Tweet By user

 ## Development Steps
 - Development of a CRUD API in Solidity
 - Unit Test for CRUD operations
 - Deployment to Goerli
-- Development of a front-end to interact with the smart contracts
+- Development of a front-end using Js/React andhave interaction with the smart contracts

 ## Project Requirment/Setup
 ### BackEnd dependency installation:
 ```shell
 cd ./backend